 It is always the driver of the car who concludes the contract on parking, not the car itself.
 You need not pay just because you are the owner of the car.
 Basically the company asking for payment must be able to show who the contracting party (driver of the car) was.
 If you dispute your obligation to pay on this basis and the parking company takes the matter to the court, you should also be prepared to provide evidence showing that you did not park the car yourself.

-If you have only made a minor error, for example paid the fee using a parking application and entered the wrong area number or registration number by mistake, inflicting a fine may be unreasonable.
+If you have only made a minor error, for example paid the fee using a parking application and entered the wrong area number or made a typo when entering the registration number by mistake, inflicting a fine may be unreasonable.
 If, despite the mistake, you fulfilled your main obligation by paying for the parking to the right parking service provider and the payment can later be related to the car you parked, you can ask that the fine is cancelled.
-If the parking fee has gone to the wrong actor or the fee cannot be related to your car later, you should not dispute the fine.
+If the parking fee has gone to the wrong actor or the fee cannot be related to your car later (due to you entering the registration number of another car, for example), you should not dispute the fine.

 If you think that the fine you’ve received is unfounded, file a complaint for the company who demands it.
 You have the right not to pay the fine until the complaint has been processed.
 If your complaint is refused, you have the right to receive clear argument for refusal.